disce-omnes/eslint-config-base/README.md

 - Bitwise operators are forbidden
 - eval is forbidden
 - Short-hand type conversions are forbidden except for !! and +
-- Magic numbers are forbidden
+- Magic numbers are forbidden (except for basic integers such as 1)
 - Nested ternaries are allowed
 - Reassigning parameters is forbidden
 - Shadowing variables is forbidden